githubEdit

 80% = efficient utilization

-• AKS + GPU Pool: For scalable inference and production APIs
+• AKS + GPU Pool: Scalable inference and production APIs

-• VM: For isolated testing or proof of concept
+• VM: Isolated testing or proof of concept

-• Azure ML: For training, registry, and lifecycle management
+• Azure ML: Training, registry, and lifecycle management

 Resource tagging convention for AI workloads